kiminh/qlib/docs/start/initialization.rst

     .. note::

-        The value of ``region`` should be aligned with the data stored in ``mount_path``.
-Currently, 'scripts/get_data.py' only provides China stock market data.
-If user wants to use the US stock market data, he/she should prepare his/her own US stock data in 'mount_path' and switch to US stock market mode.
+        The value of `region` should be aligned with the data stored in `mount_path`.
+Currently, ``scripts/get_data.py`` only provides China stock market data.
+If users want to use the US stock market data, they should prepare their own US-stock data in `mount_path` and switch to US-stock mode.

     .. note::